CENTURY 21 Affiliated Announces Strategic Partnership with CMG Financial and Welcomes Greg Harkleroad as Joint Venture Division Sales Manager

 Trailer HERE

-NOTE: Konya Hendricks Schuh is a licensed real estate agent with CENTURY 21 Affiliated.
+NOTE: Konya Hendricks Schuh and Connor Fox are licensed real estate agents with CENTURY 21 Affiliated.

 LOS ANGELES – (June 11, 2025) – America’s richest self-made woman, Diane Hendricks (#1 on the Forbes “Richest Self-Made Women” list the last eight consecutive years) is betting big on the town integral to her family’s success.
 The series chronicles the billionaire entrepreneur and her driven, accomplished daughter Konya Hendricks Schuh’s mission to revitalize Beloit, Wisconsin – once ranked as the state’s “worst city to live in” by USA Today.